Meet the StaffHealthy Mothers Healthy Babies

-Vivian is a recent graduate of the University of Hawaii at Manoa with a bachelor’s in Public Health and had the opportunity to intern at HMHB during her final semester.
+Vivian is a graduate of the University of Hawaii at Manoa with a bachelor’s in Public Health and had the opportunity to intern at HMHB during her final semester.
 She is the program coordinator for Piko Pals, a new parents support program.
 She has a strong passion in community service, and enjoys being able to give back to where she grew up.
 Vivian loves music, video games, tennis, and is a big fan of the Golden State Warriors and Atlanta Falcons!

 Lianna has a B.S. in Civil-Environmental Engineering, a MEdT in Secondary Teaching and is trained in Philosophy for Children, a facilitation style that creates emotionally and intellectually safe environments where children can explore their sense of deep wonder together.
 Since becoming a mother, Lianna has developed a deep appreciation of community and connection.
 Lianna is a mother of three boys and in her free time, she loves gardening, drinking tea with friends, and volunteering as a Piko Pals Group Leader.

 Michelle joined Healthy Mothers Healthy Babies in 2007 and has spent her career working in the non-profit sector, mainly overseeing the fiscal and accounting departments for various non-profit organizations.
 She started her own non-profit financial consulting business in 2007 and has never looked back.
 Her passion for social justice and community advocacy combined with her love of numbers makes for a fulfilling and rewarding career.

 Meet our Board of Directors (FY19-20)